Simply the Best (game show)

 Simply the Best is a British sports game show that ran from 17 July to 4 September 2004 on ITV.
-It is hosted by Phil Tufnell and Kirsty Gallacher.
+It was hosted by Phil Tufnell and Kirsty Gallacher.

 Format

 Each week two teams from cities across the UK competed in a series of madcap games to go forward to a final, where the eventual prize was £50,000 for local community projects.